 - Be recommended for renewal by the art faculty.

-- Acceptance to North Park University.
-To be eligible to receive scholarship, you must be accepted to the University (as a first-year or transfer student) and enrolled full-time (12 or more semester hours) starting in Fall 2019.
+1) Acceptance to North Park University.
+To be eligible to receive scholarship, you must be accepted to the University (as a first-year or transfer student) and enrolled full-time (12 or more semester hours) in your first term.
 Acceptance to the University prior to scheduling a portfolio review is preferred, but students who have submitted an application may also be scheduled.
-Complete an application to North Park University at northpark.edu/apply.

 1. 10-15 original or digital images, sculptural objects, and/or video works that represent your strongest creative work.